 The fear of missing out (FOMO) is a powerful motivator, and one that can net you significant sales when leveraged correctly.
-And while brick-and-mortar stores experience huge footfall on Black Friday, ecommerce stores also see heavy traffic too.
-Consequently, it pays to invest in Google Ads targeting keywords for your business.
+While brick-and-mortar stores experience huge footfall on Black Friday, ecommerce stores also see heavy traffic.
+As a result, it pays to invest in Google Ads targeting keywords for your business.

-Users of Clever Google Ads can benefit from highly effective seasonal campaigns that target shoppers when they’re searching for products online.
+Users of Clever ecommerce can benefit from highly effective seasonal campaigns that target shoppers when they’re searching for products online.
 The app works with several ecommerce businesses, and can really ramp up your sales.
-And it’s not just Black Friday that it can be used for, as a range of other seasonal events including Christmas, Halloween, Easter, and more can also be targeted to great effect.
+It’s not just Black Friday that it can be used for either.
+A range of other seasonal events including Christmas, Halloween, Easter, and more can also be targeted to great effect.

 Of course, no mention of seasonal ecommerce marketing campaigns would be complete without Christmas.

 It’s the most wonderful time of the year, especially for marketers.

 The expected spend is more than $900 on gifts during the festive season, so it’s the perfect time to boost sales with a seasonal campaign.